 How does my student access local medical services?

-Students who need non-emergency services from the local clinic or hospital can get there using the City Express (free to KSC students) or by taxi.
+Students who need non-emergency services from the local walk-in clinics or hospital can get there using the City Express (free to KSC students) or by taxi.